 Primarily used to finance international trade, bankers acceptances are time drafts (bills of exchange) drawn on and accepted by a commercial bank.
-Purchases of bankers acceptances shall not exceed 180 days maturity nor 40% of the market value of the Funds.
-Issuing banks must be rated by at least two of the following nationally recognized rating agencies, and must not be rated below the following minimum short-term ratings: "A-1" by Standard & Poor's, "P-1" by Moody's, "F-1" by Fitch and an individual bank rating of "B/C" by Fitch (formerly Thompson BankWatch).
+Purchases of bankers acceptances shall not exceed 180 days maturity.
+Issuing banks must be rated by at least two of the nationally recognized rating agencies.